EricMLarsen/Coding_Start/README.md

 ## Getting and giving files from git

+to see most up to date directory: git pull

 to check what files you need to be given (they have been altered): git status

 to add a new file you have made: git add (file name)